HL7/fhir-cda-validation/README.md

 For more information on the tool and how it converts SD to schematron, see the [FHIR-CDA-Validation Confluence Documentation](https://confluence.hl7.org/display/SD/FHIR-CDA-Validation).

-> [!WARNING]
-> This software is currently under-development and may change significantly.
-It is not intended to be used for production CDA validation.

 # Installation
 The converter is a [TypeScript](https://www.typescriptlang.org/) project.
 At a minimum, it requires [Node.js](https://nodejs.org/) to build, test, and run the CLI.
 Users should install Node.js 18.
 Although previous versions of Node.js may work, they are not officially supported.